1983 United Kingdom general election in Scotland: Candidates

+Analysis

 The Labour, Conservative and Scottish National parties all sustained modest losses in vote share to the SDP–Liberal Alliance.
 The Labour Party won 41 seats, with the Conservative Party winning 21, the Alliance winning eight and the Scottish National Party winning two.
 The Scottish Conservatives have been unable to match their 1983 Westminster seat total since, although they did record a slightly larger share of the Scottish vote in 2017.